cmp1234/docker-kafka/README.md

 ## Starting a Kafka Broker

-Kafka is a distributed system that uses Zookeeper for coordination and state management.
+Kafka is a distributed system that uses Zookeeper to coordinate Kafka brokers and keep track of Kafka topics and partitions.
 Before starting Kafka, you need a Zookeeper service that it can connect to.
 The [official zookeeper image](https://hub.docker.com/_/zookeeper/) can be used to create and start a Zookeeper container.

 ```
 docker run --name zookeeper -d zookeeper